jamescorriveau/Whisk-Culinary/README.md

 🚧 **Work in Progress** 🚧

-This project is still under development, and is continuously updated.
+This project is still under development and is continuously updated.
 I am currently add media queries for a responsive layout.

 🔗 **Check out the most up-to-date version of the web app on my portfolio:**